 This catalog is intended for information purposes only.
 Southside College of Health Sciences (SCHS) has made a good faith effort to avoid typographical errors and other mistakes, changes in requirements, regulatory policies, rules, fees, procedures, courses, and informational statements.
 However, should such changes occur after the publication of this catalog, every effort will be made to keep changes to a minimum.
-Southside College of Health Sciences reserves the right to revise any part or section as may be required.
+SCHS reserves the right to revise any part or section as may be required.
 Students will be informed of such changes through various methods including current LMS and/or their College email accounts.
 In any case, erroneous catalog statements do not take precedence over properly adopted policies.
-Southside College of Health Sciences reserves the right to deny admission to any applicant when it is determined to be in the best interest of the College.
+SCHS reserves the right to deny admission to any applicant when it is determined to be in the best interest of the College.

-Southside College of Health Sciences is an equal opportunity affirmative action educational institution.
+SCHS is an equal opportunity affirmative action educational institution.
 No person shall be excluded from participating in, be denied the benefit of, or be subjected to discrimination under any program or activity of the College because of race, color, national origin, age, sexual orientation or handicap.